 City Club's Advocacy & Awareness program turns research into action by informing decision-makers and the wider public about the Club’s adopted policy positions.
 Besides promoting positive change, advocacy committee members develop their policy knowledge and gain experience with a range of advocacy and awareness strategies.
-The Advocacy and Awareness Board provides support and oversight for these advocacy committees.
+The Advocacy & Awareness Board provides support and oversight for these advocacy committees.

 Below you'll find information about City Club's current advocacy committees.
 These committees are open to all City Club members who agree to restrict their advocacy and awareness efforts to advancing City Club's officially adopted policy recommendations.